 - experiment: we try on structures instead of blindly falling for or adhering to them (this can be a great challenge!)

-- criticality: we revisit our assumptions and underlying motivation. we use repetitive questioning – we support each other to look again, with time and greater depth.
+- criticality: we revisit our assumptions and underlying motivation. we use repetitive questioning – we support each other to look again.

-- small steps: we dream big and trust our vision, we challenge each other to try it out for real. we come up with concrete steps. where are we now? what is needed to move forward from here? process ⇔ outcome.
+- small steps: we dream big and trust our vision, we challenge each other to try / play it out. we come up with concrete steps. where are we, what is needed now? where do we go from here? process ⇔ outcome.